- One to two cloth diapers

 Well ... this is what I ended up with ... pleased with my 24 squeaky clean used kissaluvs

-While all of this was going on, I was also prepping new diapers, inserts, and covers ... well a few new covers that hadn't yet been prepped ... this was my process ... thanks so much to Amanda from the eco-friendly family blog (http://theecofriendlyfamily.blogspot.com/!)
+While all of this was going on, I was also prepping new diapers, inserts, and covers ... well a few new covers that hadn't yet been prepped ... this was my process ... thanks so much to Amanda from the eco-friendly family blog (http://theecofriendlyfamily.blogspot.com/!)1.
+I first wanted to make sure that I prepped natural fibers with natural fibers and synthetic fibers with synthetics.

 2. In instances of synthetic fiber inserts, covers, etc., I simply ran a normal wash at the highest water level with 1/2 the recommended amount of Allen's Natural Laundry Detergent (https://allensna.ipower.com/osCommerce/catalog/index.php?osCsid=612d75a2c7f26d99c9fca74627fb4c30 ) In my case, a normal wash was a cold rinse-hot wash-followed by a cold rinse.
 Done!
 The diapers were good to go ...
 I just hung everything to dry.